What Is a Centralized Crypto Exchange Platform?

 12.1.
 Recap of Centralized Crypto Exchanges

 However, centralized exchanges are not without their drawbacks.
 Security is a major concern as these platforms are attractive targets for hackers.
 The history of crypto is riddled with instances of security breaches where users have lost funds.
 For example, the infamous Mt.
 Gox hack in 2014 resulted in the loss of 850,000 bitcoins.
-More details on this can be found on the Coindesk website here.
 Moreover, the centralized nature of these exchanges means that users do not have control over their private keys, which contradicts the foundational principle of decentralization in cryptocurrency.
-To understand how to enhance trust and security in these platforms, consider reading this article.

 Understanding both the advantages and risks associated with centralized crypto exchanges is crucial for anyone looking to engage in cryptocurrency trading.